slateci/GitOps-Automation/README.md

         group: slate-dev
         app: nginx
         version: 1.2.0

  **Existing instances**

  To manage existing instances you only need to specify a SLATE instanceID.

         instance: instance_BrX9HtpP1L0

 ### Copy the workflow

-Once everything is setup, copy `PushUpdates.py` and `.github/workflows/slate-deployment.yml` into your repository.
+Once everything is setup, copy `.github/workflows/slate-deployment.yml` into your repository.

 ### Enable Actions in the GitHub UI